Lyme Disease Diet

 Cleansing Reaction elixir – Only drink when feeling sick, spun, toxic or ill.

-16oz of warm water with 2 tablespoons of bentonite clay stirred in if you feel sick, spun or uncomfortable at any time.
+16oz of warm water with 1 tablespoon of bentonite clay stirred in if you feel sick, spun or uncomfortable at any time.

 For a Lyme disease diet when you have co-infections under control.

-Add fruit and berries but no rich fruit such as bananas and mangos.
+Apples and grapefruits but no rich fruit such as bananas and mangos.
 No dried fruits.

 Seldom – Pre-soak grains for 30 minutes, drain off water and steam.
 Once every two weeks.